Eureka Sit-Stand Desk New Generation (31B) Review

 Compared to lower end models like the Halter ED-258 and the VIVO, which cost $199 and $180 respectively, the Eureka Sit Stand Desk New Generation shines.
 Operation is silent, its X-lift design is stable, and we really enjoyed having an unlimited number of stops within its height range (instead of limited preset options).
 A lower-than-average weight capacity and no tilting keyboard tray keep it from achieving a higher rating, but until now, no other manufacturer has released a standing desk converter with a solid performing lift mechanism like this for less than $299; its $199 price point is impressive.

-Its three year warranty is appropriate for this price point, but comparing this unit side by side with its rivals in the $200 range it's likely to well outlast them given the quality of both engineering design and components used in the New Generation.
+Its three year warranty is appropriate for this price point, but comparing this unit side by side with its rivals in the $200-250 range it’s likely to well outlast them given the quality of both engineering design and components.
 Overall, this is a top choice if you’re looking for a solid performing manual converter at the lowest cost possible.

 For more sit-stand converter comparisons, check out our Top Standing Desk Converter Comparison Review.